Reef Cornetfish, Fistularia commersonii

 Reef Cornetfish, Fistularia commersonii.
 Fish caught from shore at Km 21, Cabo Real, Baja California Sur, November 2008.
 Length: 1.22 m (4 feet 0 inches).

 Reef Cornetfish, Fistularia commersonii.
 Fish caught off the Iman Bank, Baja California Sur, out of 140-foot water, October 2024.
-Length: not determined (unfortunately) but it I estimate it to be in excess of 1.80 m (ca. 6 feet 0 inches).
+Length: ca. 1.22 m (4 feet 0 inches).
 Photograph courtesy of Chip Shapley, Los Barriles, Baja California Sur.
 This fish clearly extends the known length for this species.

 Deepwater Cornetfish, Fistularia corneta, Caudal Fin Element (above) versus Reef Cornetfish, Fistularia commersonii, Caudal Fin Element (below).
 Amazingly similar!